leosunmo/jobliterator/README.md

 Super simple binary that deletes jobs older than `-days` days (default 7 days).

-If `-delete` is not specified it will only list jobs eligible for deletion.
+If `-f` is not specified it will only list jobs eligible for deletion.

-Usage:
+## Usage:

+Outside of Kubernetes cluster:
-`./jobliterator -kubeconfig ~/.kube/config -context prod-cluster -delete`
+`./jobliterator -kubeconfig ~/.kube/config -context prod-cluster -f`

-TODO:

-Gotta get some error handling for the delete command.
+Inside Kubernetes cluster:
+`./jobliterator -in-cluster -context prod-cluster -f`

+## Examples

+CronJob and one-off Jobs are in `manifests`.

+Simple Dockerfile in `docker`.